Before the Domesday Survey of 1086.

 The Domesday Survey of 1086 and after.

-“In Eastry Hundred…………Adelold (Aethelwold) held EASOLE (Eswalt) from the Bishop (Odo, Bishop of Bayeaux).
+“In Eastry Hundred…………Adelold (Aethelwold) held Eswalt from the Bishop (Odo, Bishop of Bayeaux).
 It answers for 3 sulungs.
 Land for… In lordship 1 plough.
 6 villagers with 2 smallholders have 3 ploughs.
 2 slaves; a little wood for fencing.
 Value before 1066 £9; now £15.
 Young Alnoth held it from King Edward”.

-Adelold was Odo, Bishop of Bayeaux’s, chamberlain and had lost Eswalt and his other holdings when Odo was imprisoned in 1082.
+Adelold was chamberlain to Odo, Bishop of Bayeaux, and lost Eswalt and his other holdings when Odo was imprisoned in 1082.
 The Crown retained Eswalt until 1088 when William II, known as Rufus(1087-1100) and the recently crowned King of England, gave William de Albini (Albigni) Eswalt as part of a gift of various manors as a reward for his loyalty to the both old and new king.
 Eswalt remained in the possession of the Albini family until 1097 when Hugo de Albini (Albeneo), the Earl of Albemarle, gave the Manor of Eswalt (Eswala) to the Abbey and Convent of St. Alban’s, Hertfordshire.
 By 1511 century this manor had become known as “the lordship of Saint Albons Courte”.

-“Ansfrid holds SOLES from the Bishop.
+“Ansfrid holds Soles from the Bishop.
 It answers for one sulung.
 Land for…in lordship 2 ploughs, 8 villagers with 1/2 plough.
 Value before 1066, 100 shillings(£.5.00) ; later 20 shillings(£.1.00) ; now £.6.
 Aelmer held it from King Edward.”

 William I imprisoned Odo in 1082 for seditiously planning a military expedition to Italy without the kings permission, supposedly in pursuit of the Papacy and Odo’s remaining estates were confiscated by the Crown which retained control of them for some years.
 Odo spent the next five years in prison until 1087 when William was persuaded on his deathbed to release him from prison.
 After William’s death Odo recovered his Earldom of Kent from William II, called Rufus, the son of the Conqueror and the newly crowned King of England, but soon lost it again when he organized a rebellion in 1088 to overthrow William II and replace him with Robert, Duke of Normandy, another son of the Conqueror.
 William II allowed Odo to go Normandy where he remained in the service of Duke Robert eventually dying in Palermo, Sicily, in 1097 whilst en route to Palestine with Duke Robert to take part in the First Crusade.
 The king gave some of Odo’s confiscated manors to various barons and kept the remainder for himself.

-The Manor of Wingeham.
+The Manor of Wingeham

 “In the lath of Estrei, in Wingeham hundred, the archbishop himself holds Wingeham in demesne.
 It was taxed at forty sulings in the time of king Edward the Consessor, and now for thirty-five.
 The arable land is . . . . . .
 In demesne there are eight carucates, and four times twenty and five villeins, with twenty borderers having fifty-seven carucates.
 There are eight servants, and two mills of thirty-four sulings.
 Wood for the pannage of five hogs, and two small woods for fencing.
 In its whole value, in the time of king Edward the Confessor, it was worth seventy-seven pounds, when he received it the like, and now one hundred pounds.
 Of this manor William de Arcis holds one suling in Fletes, and there be has in demesne one carucate, and four villeins, and one knight with one carucate, and one fisbery, with a saltpit of thirty pence.
 The whole value is forty shillings.
 Of this manor five of the archbishop’s men hold five sulings and an half and three yokes, and there they have in demesne eight carucates, and twenty-two borderers, and eight servants.
 In the whole they are worth twenty-one pounds”.